ccg-v/inception/README.md

 # Docker

 ## Basic commands

 - docker `pull` <image>		: Fetches the given image from the Docker registry
 - docker `images`			: Lists all images fetched to our system
 - docker `run` <image>		: Runs a Docker container based on the provided image
 - docker `ps`				: Shows all the containers that we have currently running
 - docker `ps -a`			: Shows all the containers that we have ran but are currently inactive
+- docker <command> `--help`	: Displays help (basically available options) about provided command

 ## Running a container